Free Things to do in South Bank

 Popular South Bank brunch spots include The Black Penny cafe just behind the London Eye, the bright and breezy Spanish restaurant La Gamba at Southbank Centre, the chic Sea Containers Restaurant, the fancy Skylon restaurant in Royal Festival Hall and the colourful Lebanese spot Comptoir Libanais.

-If a Sunday roast is more your thing, take your pick from one of the many local pubs such as The Mulberry Bush or the Fountain & Ink.
+If a Sunday roast is more your thing, take your pick from one of many local pubs such as The Mulberry Bush or the Fountain & Ink.

 You don't need to spend a fortune to enjoy a great day out sightseeing in South Bank.